andreagrisafi/SALTED/docs/installation.md

 ## Install electronic-structure codes

-SALTED is to date interfaces with the following electronic-structure codes: CP2K, PySCF, and FHI-aims.
+SALTED is to date interfaced with the following electronic-structure codes: *CP2K*, *PySCF*, and *FHI-aims*.
 If you are interested in using SALTED in combination with other codes, please contact one of the developers.

 ### PySCF